PranavPrakash01/clusterXL/README.md

 - **Operations:** Basic operations such as row addition and subtraction are implemented, and users can create custom operations.

-- **User-Friendly Interface:** The application provides a user-friendly interface with buttons to add tables, add operations, and more.

 ## Getting Started